 Apply online for certificates

 Typically, shipowners and agents will apply for certificates of recognition on behalf of the seafarers.
-If you hold a valid certificate of competency from the EU, Norway or Liechtenstein, you yourself can apply for a Danish certificate of recognition.
+If you are a citizen of the EU, Norway, Iceland or Liechtenstein, you yourself can apply for a Danish certificate of recognition.

 If you apply as a shipowner or an agent, you are to use the shipowner's CVR number.